 Examples include when the council:

-- refuses to accept a homelessness application from you
+- refuse to accept a homelessness application from you

-- refuses to house you while it decides what other help to give you
+- refuse to house you while they decide what other help to give you

-- ignores relevant factors (such as your health) in deciding whether emergency accommodation provided while it looks into your situation is suitable or not
+- ignore relevant factors (such as your health) in deciding whether emergency accommodation provided while it looks into your situation is suitable or not

-- unreasonably refuses to provide accommodation while a review is being carried out.
+- unreasonably refuse to provide accommodation while a review is being carried out.

 Will I need help?

 Yes.
-Judicial review can be very complicated, so you should get specialist advice before taking any action.
+Judicial review can be very complicated, so you should get specialist help before taking any action.

 You may be able to get help from a legal aid lawyer if you are on certain benefits or have a low income.
 Shelter Cymru has a legal team who can tell you whether you have a good case and, if so, might be able to help and represent you.
 Contact a Shelter Cymru adviser who can refer you to the legal team as necessary.